bencherdev/bencher/README.md

 # TableFlow

 Excel + Software Engineering = TableFlow

+# License

+The LICENSE (MIT) applies to all files in this repository, except for those under any directory named "enterprise", which are covered by the TableFlow Enterprise license.
+The TableFlow Enterprise license may be included within these directories.